Derby City Council uses a Strengths Based Approach for all work with children and families.

 In reaching the decision to approve and support a person applying for a Child Arrangements Order being one which regulates with whom the child should live, the authority will have due regard to research findings relating to the placement of children with relatives, the proven benefits and desirability of continuity for children and the other potential gains that may accrue from placement within the extended family, with a known carer or within the child's wider community network.

-When an application for a Child Arrangements Order is requested or considered for a Looked After Child, the child's social worker will:
+When an application for a Child Arrangements Order is requested or considered for a Child in Care, the child's social worker will:

 - Provide full information in writing to the prospective applicants which will explain the effects the Order will have with regard to the applicants relationship with the child, the birth parents and the local authority;